StevenCreates/react-password-validation/README.md

 ## About

-This repo includes a custom react hook for password validation.
-Using nothing but vanilla react and javaScript.
+The following code is a custom react hook that is used to validate passwords.
+Feel free to clone and use :)

+I love creating these easy to use code examples.
+If you could star my repo or give my medium article a clap it really helps me out.

 ## Includes the following password validtion: